Blocking ads removes funding from us!

 The watch is delivered in a small box with a foil over it.
 If you open the pack, the clock jumps straight towards you.
 Very chic.
 Under the lid there is a charging dock with a USB cable and a quick start guide that is not well translated into German.

-In the box of the TicWatch Pro there is a charging station, the watch itself and a quick start guide.
+The TicWatch Pro package contains a charging station, the watch itself and a quick start guide.
 (Image: © 2018 TechnikNews)

 On the watch itself there is also a film on the front and back, which must be removed.
 The clock can then be started.